julianfbeck/pl2mp3/README.md

 ```
 ## Setup:
 ### Setup Download folder:
-* In order to use **pl2mp3** you first have to create a download Directory.
+* In order to use **pl2mp3**, you first have to create a download Directory.
 This Directory will be used by pl2mp3 to download and convert new videos.
-Run following command to create a new download Directory
+Run the following command to create a new download Directory

 ```shell
 pl2mp3 --init <Directory name>
 ```
 * This will create a new directory with a *db.json* file and a *config.json* file.
 ### Setup config.json:
-* After runing the --init command, **pl2mp3** created a *config.json* file.
+* After running the `--init` command, **pl2mp3** created a *config.json* file.
 The *config.json* file is used to specify the playlists you want to download and other options.
 * When adding new playlists to the config.json, make sure that the Youtube playlists are **public**.
 #### Sample config:
-* Following config will download and watch two Playlists.
+* The following config will download and watch two Playlists.
 ```json
 {
   "playlists": [